csukuangfj/code-for-Lucas-Kanade-20-Years-On/readme.md

 # Introduction

-THis repository contains code for the papaer **[Lucas-Kanade 20 Years On: A Unifying Framework][1]**.
+This repository contains code for the papaer **[Lucas-Kanade 20 Years On: A Unifying Framework][1]**.

-In folder papers, you can find the following papaers:
+In the folder papers, you can find the following papers:

  - Lucas-Kanade 20 Years On: A Unifying Framework: Part 1
  - Lucas-Kanade 20 Years On: A Unifying Framework: Part 2